Program of Studies

 To teach these primary skills and to meet the individual needs of each student, teachers draw upon broad expertise in subject areas and extensive knowledge of child development.

-Teachers from Kindergarten through the fifth grade expose children to a print-rich environment and build an understanding of text.
+Teachers from Pre-Kindergarten through the fifth grade expose children to a print-rich environment and build an understanding of text.
 They read to children regularly to develop the children’s listening skills as well as their enjoyment of reading.
 They model reading behaviors for students to emulate, and confer with students about those behaviors and strategies.
 They provide guidance on choosing a variety of fiction, nonfiction, and poetry from different cultures and countries, and encourage students to explore a variety of texts for independent reading.
 There are opportunities for students to respond critically to what they have read and to share their reading with others.

 Throughout their Lower School experience, students are introduced to and implement the following reading skills: summarizing, synthesizing, questioning, inferring, visualizing, and making connections.